71cj34/71cj34/README.md

-Interested in machine learning and automation
+Hi!
+I'm Jason Cheng, a 2nd year student at McMaster Engineering.

+I'm interested in machine learning and using software to improve efficiency at performing all sorts of tasks.
+Feel free to reach out!
 <!-- <img src="https://i.imgur.com/Ek1CAdL.png" style="width: 50%; height:auto;"> -->
 <br />
 <br />